 Bachelor of Science in Business and Administration degree with a major in international business.

 The international business major prepares students for work in organizations whose owners, employees, customers and/or suppliers are not confined to the borders of one nation.
 Those who choose this major will learn about marketing goods and services around the world, global distribution networks, exchange rates and the different forms of ownership and financing that exist in non-U.S. countries.
 They will consider the dramatic impact of culture on the behavior of individuals in organizations and on the contracting and negotiating process of international trade.
 They will compare the business climate of developed and underdeveloped nations and learn how companies compete in a global business economy.
 International business students are exposed to ethical issues and the impact of business decisions on global ecology.
 The curriculum requires a strong foundation of language and culture, history, geography and political science along with the business core classes.
-International business students are required to include an international experience in their program.
+International business students are encouraged to include a study-abroad semester in their program.

 The International business major is designed for students seeking specialized education in operations of international enterprises, international banks and government agencies.
 Such organizations include all forms of business; the departments of Commerce, State, and Treasury; international institutions such as the Export-Import Bank, World Bank and Overseas Investment Corporation; and several state and local agencies.